matthiasprobst/synpivimage/README.md

 For *no noise* and RLI=1 a particle will be seen with maximal pixel count in the image.
 This means, that a slight overlap will saturate the camera.
 Therefore the VLI should be < 1

+## Noise note:
+A particle peak intensity one the sensor, which is below 3 times sigma_{noise} will be flagged as non existing due to too weak illumination.

 ## Installation

 Navigate to the repository folder and run